Musée cantonal d'archéologie et d'histoire

 Program for the Night

-The Cantonal Museum of Archaeology and History invites you to travel through time from prehistory to the present day through its exhibitions.
-In addition, there are two family workshops that allow you to make a celestial disk and a fibula.
+The Cantonal Museum of Archaeology and History invites you to travel back in time through its exhibitions.
+In addition, there's a lantern-making workshop, a demonstration of fire-lighting techniques, and guided tours.

 icon eye From glacial retreat to the present